 Biogen Inc. (BIIB) Dips More Than Broader Markets: What You Should Know

 Investors will be hoping for strength from Biogen Inc. as it approaches its next earnings release.
-The company is expected to report EPS of $4.42, down 17.23% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.52 billion, down 6.4% from the prior-year quarter.
+On that day, Biogen Inc. is projected to report earnings of $4.42 per share, which would represent a year-over-year decline of 17.23%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.52 billion, down 6.4% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $16 per share and revenue of $9.91 billion, which would represent changes of -16.75% and -9.75%, respectively, from the prior year.
+BIIB's full-year Zacks Consensus Estimates are calling for earnings of $16 per share and revenue of $9.91 billion.
+These results would represent year-over-year changes of -16.75% and -9.75%, respectively.

-Investors might also notice recent changes to analyst estimates for Biogen Inc.Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Biogen Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.07% higher.
-Biogen Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.35% higher.
+Biogen Inc. currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Biogen Inc. currently has a Forward P/E ratio of 12.64.
-For comparison, its industry has an average Forward P/E of 20.42, which means Biogen Inc. is trading at a discount to the group.
+Digging into valuation, Biogen Inc. currently has a Forward P/E ratio of 12.36.
+This represents a discount compared to its industry's average Forward P/E of 19.46.

-We can also see that BIIB currently has a PEG ratio of 1.21.
+Investors should also note that BIIB has a PEG ratio of 1.19 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-BIIB's industry had an average PEG ratio of 1.06 as of yesterday's close.
+BIIB's industry had an average PEG ratio of 1.07 as of yesterday's close.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 157, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.